By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 In an interview with Michael Healy, however, what’s striking is how many points of concern in the field are at various stages of indecision—issues are pending, legislative efforts stand unresolved, governmental consultations are in the “analysis” stage.
 As with so many things in the era of the coronavirus COVID-19 pandemic, it seems the currency of the realm is patience.

 Healy, long familiar to Publishing Perspectives for his work as the executive director of international relations at Copyright Clearance Center, continually surveys key issues in copyright on the international stage and speaks with us each year during the autumn conferences about how things look.
 This year, the theme appears to be one of “waiting for the other shoe to fall”—situations in which some resolution is still to be seen.

 Canada: The ‘Copyright Modernization Act’

-As Publishing Perspectives readers know, the long-running frustration of Canada’s 2012 “Copyright Modernization Act” began with the legislation’s activation in 2013.
+As Publishing Perspectives readers know, the long-running frustration of Canada’s 2012 “Copyright Modernization Act” began with the legislation’s activation.
 Healy makes the point that having started work with Copyright Clearance Center 10 years ago, the Canadian crisis has been a factor throughout his employment there.